CommandPost/FCPCafe/docs/update-guide.md

 If you use **MotionVFX**, mLUT, mFlare 2, mFilmLook, mMuppet & mTracker all requires updates for macOS Sonoma.

+**MotionVFX** also reports on [Twitter](https://twitter.com/motionVFX/status/1724434901804458426):

+> ⚠️ On another note, If you're having issues with our products on macOS Sonoma (mainly red screen in FCP), please make sure to update mInstaller (3.0.2 version) 🚀Only once that's done, uninstall the product and install it again (don't use the "repair" option this time) 😉

 If you can't use your camera or video output device after updating to **macOS Sonoma 14.1**, Apple has released a workaround.

 Starting in **macOS Sonoma 14.1**, cameras and video output devices that don't use modern system extensions won't be available to use unless you restore the legacy settings.
 You can learn more [here](https://support.apple.com/en-us/HT213969).